 You have most control over the internal factors that strongly relate to course persistence.
 These factors may include motivational issues, time management, self-determination, and self-efficacy.
 McGivney’s dissertation research also found that a student’s desire to complete the course and the course assignments have been shown to have a direct relationship on student persistence.
 If students complete reading and homework assignments on time, they are more likely to continue.

 One of the primary reasons why students drop an online course is a miscalculation of the amount of time that they will need (or have) to dedicate to the course.
 Having strong time and study management skills can mean the difference between persisting in a course or not.
 As simple as it sounds, sometimes it may be as easy as allocating a specific study environment to work in, both a time and a place, to make a big difference.

 If you feel as though you may be falling behind or have had other obstacles come your way, don’t be afraid to reach out to your instructor or your advisor.
 Instructors want to see you succeed in your studies and often times they will be willing to work with you to identify an appropriate plan to help you successfully complete the course.
-A recent article from US News and World Report offers similar suggestions to bounce back after falling behind in an online course by contacting the instructor, reaching out to other students, and getting reorganized.
+An article from US News and World Report offers similar suggestions to bounce back after falling behind in an online course by contacting the instructor, reaching out to other students, and getting reorganized.

 Contextual factors include influences such as poorly designed courseware, course relevance, problems with technology, lack of interactivity, feelings of isolation, and/or lack of instructor presence.

 While many of these contextual factors may seem out of your control as a student, they are not all out of your control.
 For example, at UVM Continuing and Distance Education, we send out a survey to students within the first few weeks of the class to find out how they are doing and where they might need help.